Educational

 • AI chat interfaces answer developer questions instantly with citations from your API docs

-• Some experts predict that AI chat interfaces could become the primary way developers read docs
+• Some technical writing thought leaders have predicted that AI chat interfaces could become the primary way developers read docs

 • The best conversational tools index multiple sources such as API references, guides, code examples, and SDK documentation

-• Fern indexes documentation and SDK code, ensuring responses respect user permissions and version constraints
+• Fern indexes documentation and SDK code, making sure responses respect user permissions and version constraints

 • Fern stands out for its granular control over knowledge sources and user access